GDPR Compliant Data

 Who can I email?

-Licensed data (bought-in)
+Licensed (bought-in) data

 An email address at work is personal data, whether that email address is a corporate one or that of an employee of a sole trader/partnership.
-GDPR applies to the processing of the email address.
+The UK GDPR applies to the processing of the email address.
 The difference between sole traders/partnerships and corporates comes when you look at PECR.

 PECR deals with gaining permission to send marketing by email.
 The general rule is that you must gain prior consent to send a marketing email.
 However, in a B2B environment, there is an exemption for employees of corporates, and you can send a marketing email to these individuals without their prior consent.

 Confusion often arises over the meaning of B2B marketing in relation to email campaigns.
 In an email environment, B2B marketing does not include sole traders and partnerships.
 You need to gain consent for your organisation and your products/services in order to email sole traders and partnerships, as these are treated in the same way as consumers.
 Be very careful not to get caught out by this when licensing third party data by making sure your supplier is only providing emails for B2B marketing.

 In summary, email addresses of corporate employees can be licensed for third party email campaigns.
 Legitimate interests can be used to process this personal data as long as all the following criteria are fulfilled: